 - Dr Rich in conjunction with the patient maps the areas to be suctioned

-- Tumescent fluid is infused into the treatment areas (a fine infiltrating instrument tunnels into the fatty areas)
+- Tumescent fluid is then applied to the treatment sites.
+To do this, Dr. Rich uses a fine infiltrating instrument to tunnel into the fatty areas of concern.

-- Once the area is numbed, an aspiration instrument is attached to the aspirator machine to suck the fat globules into a canister.
+- Sensation in the treatment area will then retreat, becoming numb.
+Following this, an instrument powered by an aspirator machine will be used to suck the fat globules into a canister.

-All patients who then decide to have a liposuction procedure at Dr Rich’s – enRich Dermatology & Cosmetic Surgery Centre usually attend another appointment prior to their procedure either to discuss their procedure further and to have pre procedure photographs and a full medical history, including blood tests discussed.
-Patients will also be advised of any medications he/she may need to stop taking prior to the procedure being performed to avoid complications.
+All patients who then decide to undertake the liposuction procedure at the enRich Dermatology & Cosmetic Surgery Centre will attend an additional appointment prior to their procedure.
+This meeting is an opportunity to discuss additional details of their procedure, to have their own pre-procedure photographs taken and their full medical history reviewed.
+This will include blood tests and the like.
+Patients will also be advised of any medications they may need to stop taking prior to the procedure in order to avoid complications any possible complications.

 Before Your Liposuction Procedure